johnknott/smartos/README.md

 # Smartos

 * A small library to help manage a SmartOS Global Zone remotely using Ruby.
+* Use the same commands and syntax you would to administer the Global Zone locally.
+* Results are automatically parsed into JSON, true/false, Arrays etc.
 * Doesn't require anything to be installed in the Global Zone.
+* Optionally raises exceptions when commands fail.
+* Can return stdout, stderr, exitcode and exitsignal.

 ## Installation